Octarines/FoundryHourglass/README.md

 Multiple hourglasses can be opened by a GM at one time, should you wish to track multiple events simultaneously.

 ## Manual "on click" control
-Timers can now be set to "manual" control by setting the Duration type to "Manual (user click) in the hourglass options.
+Timers can be set to "manual" control by setting the Duration type to "Manual (user click) in the hourglass options.

 ![Hourglass Window][7]